leezhenghui/blog/architecture/HighPerfAndHighConcurrencyServerWithEventLoop.md

      In Linux, the real AIO actually is supported only on Disk IO, Poxis AIO actually introduced thread model, not a real AIO supported from kernel level.
 For Network IO, we only have non-blocking IO.
+     How can we achieve I/O multiplexing without thread-per-connection?
+You can simply do busy-wait polling for each connection with non-blocking socket operations, but this is too wasteful.
+What we need to know is which socket becomes ready.
+So the OS kernel provides a separate channel between your application and the kernel, and this channel notifies when some of your sockets become ready.
+This is how select()/poll() works, based on the readiness model. (http://people.eecs.berkeley.edu/~sangjin/2012/12/21/epoll-vs-kqueue.html)
      In Linux, for network, we only have multiplux way,

      Explain what is multiplux(diagram)